The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Some implications of ``ten bits per second''

 \subsection{The speed of life for different species}

 How can humans get away with just 10 bits/s?
 The tautological answer here is that cognition at such a low rate is sufficient for survival.
 More precisely, our ancestors have chosen an ecological niche where the world is slow enough to make survival possible.
 In fact, the 10 bits/s are needed only in worst-case situations, and most of the time our environment changes at a much more leisurely pace.
 This contributes to the common perception among teenagers that ``reality is broken''~\citep{mcgonigal_reality_2011}, leading them to seek solace in fast-paced video games (see Appendix~\ref{sec:sec:app-behav-more}).
 Previous generations are no exceptions -- they instead sought out the thrills of high-speed sports like skiing or mountain biking.
-It appears that pushing ourselves to the cognitive throughput limit is a rewarding experience all by itself.
+It appears that the everyday tasks feel unbearably slow for these thrill-seekers, so pushing themselves to the cognitive throughput limit is a rewarding experience all by itself.

 In other ecological niches, for example, those of snails and worms, the world is much slower still.
 The relevant threats and opportunities change only slowly, and the amount of computation required to sense and respond is even more limited than in our world.
 Occasionally, niches intersect with disastrous consequences, as when a snail crosses the highway.
 One may ask whether there are animals operating at much higher information rates.
 Candidates might be flying insects that perform aerobatics in turbulent air flow, or birds that navigate through tree clutter at high speeds.